georgej1144/Awesome-Bot/README.md

 ## How to run
 - From within the repository, run `pip install -r requirements.txt`
-- Run with bot.py with Python 3.8 or higher
+- Run bot.py with Python 3.8 or higher